shinsenter/defer-wordpress/README.txt

 Other lazy loading libraries hook up to the scroll event on elements that need to be lazy loaded.
 This approach forces the browser to re-layout the page and it is painfully slow.

-Here we are, [defer.js](https://github.com/shinsenter/defer.js) is written in plain JavaScript, making lazy-loading more efficient and performant.
+Here we are, [defer.js](https://github.com/shinsenter/defer.js) is written in plain JavaScript, making lazy-loading more efficient and fast.
 This library is using the recently added [Intersection Observer](https://developers.google.com/web/updates/2016/04/intersectionobserver) with tremendous native performance benefits.

 ![Defer loading of JavaScript](https://raw.githubusercontent.com/shinsenter/defer.js/master/docs/assets/defer-script.jpg)